GabeGiancarlo/Stacks/README.md

-# Intitled
+# Stacks

 **Your personal library, everywhere.**

-Intitled is a beautiful iOS app that lets you instantly capture, catalog, and organize your real-world book collection.
+Stacks is a beautiful iOS app that lets you instantly capture, catalog, and organize your real-world book collection.
 Scan book covers or ISBNs to add them to your digital shelf, track what you own or want to read, and connect with friends to share reviews and reading journeys.

 ## Features